codeclimate/test-reporter/README.md

 ### Subcommands

-Some installations may require the use of the following [subcommands](https://docs.codeclimate.com/docs/configuring-test-coverage#section-list-of-subcommands):
+Some installations may require the use of the below subcommands (and their supported flags).
+For example, here's an example of using the `--prefix` flag under the `after-build` subcommand: `cc-test-reporter after-build --prefix /home/rof/src/github.com/user_or_org_name/repo_name`

 #### `format-coverage`
 Formats test report from local test suite into generalized format, readable by Code Climate